 1. Sleep Deprivation Results in Poor Productivity and Performance

 While an extra hour of shut-eye might not appear much, but its effects are quite notable.
 Several survey respondents accepted poorer workplace performance as a result of tiredness, with over half admitted that they struggle to stay alerted and focused during meetings, take longer time in completing tasks, and moreover, find it a bit challenging in generating new ideas.
-Along with a lack of diminished creative capacities and focus, reduced motivation to learn and being less able to manage competing demands were also some of the problems faced by the employees due to lack of proper sleep.
+Along with a lack of diminished creative capacities and focus, reduced motivation to learn and be less able to manage competing demands were also some of the problems faced by the employees due to lack of proper sleep.
 The cumulative effect of sleep deficit contributes to a less productive workforce.

 2. Sleep Deprivation Impacts Physical health

 There are significant physical effects of tiredness.
 Generally, the feeling of lethargy is understood as a standard symptom of poor sleep.
 While some employees also talk about experiencing other adverse physical symptoms, like palpitations and heartburn.

 Sleep deprivation decreases the immune function which consecutively makes you more susceptible to common illnesses, that in turn can keep you away from the office and potentially damages your career.
 According to a study, all the individuals who averaged less than seven hours of sleep were almost three times more probable to develop cold.